meilisearch/firestore-meilisearch/README.md

 * Meilisearch host: What is the URL of the host of your Meilisearch database?
 Make sure your URL starts with `http://` or `https://`

 * Meilisearch API key: What is your Meilisearch API key with permission to perform actions on indexes?
-Both the private key and the master key are valid choices but we strongly recommend using the private key for security purposes.
-Check out our guide on [authentification](https://dev.docs.meilisearch.com/reference/features/authentication.html#key-types).
+Both the API keys and the master key are valid choices but we strongly recommend using an API key for security purposes.
+Check out our guide about [security](https://docs.meilisearch.com/learn/security/master_api_keys.html).